 Crowds known as “street takeovers” have reportedly become a serious problem in LA, causing injuries and fatalities in the Greater Los Angeles area in the last few years.

-A recent Los Angeles Times article takes on the issue of so-called “street takeovers, describing them as a growing issue.
-But what are street takeovers or “side shows?
+A recent Los Angeles Times article discusses so-called “street takeovers” as a growing issue.
+But what are street takeovers or “sideshows?”

-They are illegal events where flash mobs of spectators and cars throng specific intersections, sometimes even interstates, blocking traffic, with participants performing daredevil stunts like drifting.
-The birth of sideshows has been traced to 1980s Oakland, where such events sprouted in mall parking lots.
+Sideshows are illegal events in which flash mobs of spectators and cars block traffic at specific intersections, sometimes even interstates.
+Participants perform daredevil stunts like drifting.
+The birth of sideshows can be traced back to the 1980s in Oakland, where such events sprouted in mall parking lots.

-Los Angeles police are now impounding vehicles in an effort to reduce dangerous street takovers.
+Los Angeles police are now impounding vehicles in an effort to reduce dangerous street takeovers.

 The Danger of Street Takeovers

-Vehicles that turn and screech through intersections in these takeovers spin dangerously close to cheering crowds, whose members then film these stunts and post them on social media.
-And that further creates a frenzy around street takeovers, publicizing them.
+Vehicles that turn and screech through intersections in these takeovers spin dangerously close to cheering crowds, whose members film these stunts and post them on social media.
+This further creates a frenzy around street takeovers and publicizes them.

-While illegal street racing has been a part of Los Angeles and its car culture for many years, police say the practice has taken an even more lethal turn in recent years with the proliferation of these street takeovers.
+While illegal street racing has been a part of Los Angeles and its car culture for many years, police say the practice has taken an even more lethal turn recently with the proliferation of these street takeovers.

 According to the LA Times, in the last eight months, at least six people have died during or near street takeovers.
-These illicit events have surged in popularity since the start of the coronavirus pandemic when city streets emptied out due to lockdowns.
+These illicit events have surged in popularity since the start of the coronavirus pandemic, when city streets emptied due to lockdowns.

 Police say there is also a growing criminal element at the events involving weapons and drug violations.
-A majority of these sideshows are organized via social media posts, particularly Instagram, which is more popular among younger social media users.
+Younger social media users organize most of these sideshows through social media posts, particularly on Instagram.

 The LAPD has also taken to social media recently to create awareness about this problem and show people how dangerous some of these stunts can be.
 Los Angeles police have reported 667 takeovers, issued over 2,000 citations, and impounded 439 vehicles since the start of the year, the LA Times reports.